 Netcat (nc) Command with Examples

-Netcat (or nc) is a command-line utility that reads and writes data across network connections, using the TCP or UDP protocols.
-It is one of the most powerful tools in the network and system administrators arsenal and it as considered as a Swiss army knife of networking tools.
+nc) is a command-line utility that reads and writes data across network connections, using the TCP or UDP protocols.
+It is one of the most powerful tools in the network and system administrators arsenal, and it as considered as a Swiss army knife of networking tools.

 The most basic syntax of the Netcat utility takes the following form: